|The Public Paperfolding History Project

 other information that should be added.
 Thank you.

 Friedrich Froebel, born 1782 and died 1852, was an educationalist from Thuringia, now part of Germany, who developed a theory of education through both teacher directed and self-directed play and founded what became known as the Kindergarten movement.
 He created a system of 'gifts', objects with which children could play.
-In the beginning there were just five of these gifts, but the system was extended, both by Froebel himself and later by his followers, to include extra gifts and occupations.
-'Falten' or paperfolding, became an occupation in its own right but paperfolding was also an integral part of several other occupations.
-It is important to note, however, that there is little consistency in the names and numberings of the various gifts and occupations across the Froebelian literature
+In the beginning there were just five of these gifts, but, in his later years, Froebel extended his system to include what he called occupations, which differed from the gifts in that the material used in these occupations was changed as it was played with.
+In this system, 'Falten' or paperfolding, was an occupation in its own right but some element of paperfolding was also an integral part of several other occupations as well.
+After Frobel's death his followers in various countries added additional occupations to the original list.
+Some of these additional occupations also include a paperfolding element.
+It is also important to note that there is little consistency in the names and numberings of the various gifts and occupations across the Froebelian literature.

 In 1826 Froebel published 'Die Menschenerziehung', in English ''The Education of Man', outlining the principles and methods in use in his school at Keilhau.
 The 'Education of Man' does not contain an outline of the system of gifts and occupations that later came to characterise the Kindergarten movement.
 However, in his notes, interpolated into the text of the English translation, which was published by D Appleton and Company, New York in 1908, W N Hailmann states that 'In a weekly journal which Froebel began to publish in 1850, a System of Gifts and Occupations , similar to the one now used in kindergartens is described.'
 I have not been able to locate the journal entries that Hailmann refers to.